 USA State Abbreviations and State Capitals

 StateAbbreviations.us features a table of U.S. States, Districts, Territories, and Possessions, along with their standard and postal service abbreviations and their state capitals.
-Each State name contains an active link to its official state government website.
+Each State name contains a link to its official state government website.
 Each row of the State table also includes access to a state map.
-Each District, Territory, or Possession name contains an active link to its official government or tourism website.
-To find state locations, view the state abbreviations map, which shows the lower 48 states plus Alaska and Hawaii, plus their two-letter postal abbreviations.
+Each District, Territory, or Possession name contains a link to its official government or tourism website.
+To find state locations, view the state abbreviations map, which shows the lower 48 states plus Alaska and Hawaii, as well as their two-letter postal abbreviations.
 Click on the illustration at right for a simplified view of the 50 states and their postal abbreviations.

 US State Abbreviations - State Capitals - State Links